fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   },
   "rules": {
     "@typescript-eslint/explicit-function-return-type": 0,
+    "@typescript-eslint/explicit-module-boundary-types": 0,
-    "@typescript-eslint/explicit-module-boundary-types": 0
+    "react/react-in-jsx-scope": 0
   }
 }
 ```

-Since the return type of basically all React components is <i>JSX.Element</i> or <i>null</i>, we have loosened the default linting rules up a bit by disabling the rules [explicit-function-return-type](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/explicit-function-return-type.md) and [explicit-module-boundary-types](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md) .
+Since the return type of basically all React components is <i>JSX.Element</i> or <i>null</i>, we have loosened the default linting rules up a bit by disabling the rules [explicit-function-return-type](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/explicit-function-return-type.md) and [explicit-module-boundary-types](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md).
 Now we don't need to explicitly state our function return types everywhere.
+We will also disable [react/react-in-jsx-scope](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/react-in-jsx-scope.md) since importing React is no more needed in every file.

 Next, we need to get our linting script to parse <i>*.tsx </i> files, which are the TypeScript equivalent of react's JSX files.
 We can do that by altering our lint command in <i>.package.json</i> to the following: